 I have been a Linux user for eight years, and Nvidia drivers still made me rage-quit twice last month.
-The first time, my RTX 4090 refused to initialize after a kernel update.
+The first time, my RTX 4080 refused to initialize after a kernel update.
 The second time, screen tearing in Cyberpunk 2077 drove me to the edge of reinstalling Windows.

 The good news?
-In 2026, several distributions have made Nvidia setup genuinely painless.
+Several distributions have made Nvidia setup genuinely painless in 2026.
 The bad news?
-DirectX 12 performance on Nvidia GPUs under Linux remains significantly worse than on Windows, and some multiplayer games with kernel-level anti-cheat simply will not work.
-This guide covers which distros actually work, the commands you need, and the performance reality you should expect.
+DirectX 12 performance on Nvidia GPUs under Linux remains significantly worse than on Windows.
+According to recent benchmarks from Gamers Nexus, some games show the RTX 5090 running “completely sporadically and unreliably” on Linux native builds.
+Some multiplayer games with kernel-level anti-cheat simply will not work regardless of which distro you choose.

 Why Nvidia on Linux Is Still Complicated in 2026